Alpha110R/The-Bartender/README.md

 # The-Bartender
 The bartender is a project that i chose to do in my "Makerim" course, i had to choose by myself a project that will be fun, engaging and challenging.
-I am new to the arduino world and C++ and i found that this world is very intresting and rewarding because you create somthing from scrach.
+I am new to the arduino world and C++ and I found that this world is very intresting and rewarding because you create somthing from scratch and I design it like how I want it to be.
 Its nice to create phisical product that combain the software world.
-The software is the brain of the product that conducts all the different component in the project.
+The software in the arduino's projects are the brain of the products that conduct all the different component in the project.
+The bartender is a challenging project but also a lot of fun.
+The main challenge here that I comfront with is really to learn all from scrach, I dont have any background at arduino and it electricity needs, but I have a little bit knowledge about C++.
+The knowledge I have is programming.
+I learned java,C and python so i have the foundamantle but mainly I learned how to study new subjects and technologies.
+Therefore I can take on myself a big project like that.
+It includes several sensors, water pumps, LCD and more components.
+All those components are connect to the arduino with my code that I wrote for this specific project.